Charlotte Serber: Manhattan Project

 In December 1941, Oppenheimer visited Urbana and asked Robert to join the Manhattan Project, the effort to develop an atomic bomb.
 Robert and Charlotte set out for Berkeley again in April 1942.
 They initially stayed in Oppenheimer's garage apartment.
 After taking a job in a shipyard, where she worked as a statistician, Charlotte Serber joined the Manhattan Project as a librarian at the Radiation Laboratory on January 11, 1943.
 On April 23, 1943, she officially transferred to Project Y. Serber was recruited as the project librarian despite having no formal training as such, because Oppenheimer wanted someone who would not be concerned about cutting corners.
-Arriving at Santa Fe, New Mexico, in March 1943, she spent her first couple of months working in the office of the Project Y director, Oppenheimer, at 109 East Palace as an assistant to Priscilla Greene, the executive secretary, because no books had yet arrived.
+Arriving at Santa Fe, New Mexico, in March 1943, she spent her first couple of months working in the office of the Project Y director, Oppenheimer, as an assistant to Priscilla Greene, the executive secretary, because no books had yet arrived.
 She instituted the system of security passes, which were typewritten letters signed by Oppenheimer.

-Serber and Greene purchased supplies for the new office, including stationery and a mimeograph machine.
-After the move to the Hill, as Los Alamos, New Mexico, was known to its residents, communication with the outside world was initially over a single line formerly maintained by the Forest Service.
-The PBX was manned by volunteers.
-During a thunderstorm in April 1943, the phone rang.
-As Serber reached for it, lightning struck the line.
-A spark jumped to the lamp on her desk, blowing it out.
-Afterwards, people in the Technical Area became wary of answering the phone during a thunderstorm.

 Serber became the only female group leader at the Los Alamos Laboratory.
 Lacking experience in cataloging books, she taught herself how to use the Dewey Decimal Classification system.
 The whole library had to be created from scratch.
 Some 1,200 books and the complete runs of 50 scientific journals were ordered to establish the library.
 Many of these were out of print, and were ordered through inter-library loan agreements through the University of California.
-Books and journals, of which some 160 arrived each month, were delivered through the mail to Post Office Box 1663 in Santa Fe.
-Twice a day a courier, the wife of one of the chemists on the Hill, would drive over the winding, dusty road to Santa Fe accompanied by an armed guard and collect the mail.
-The registered mail was placed in a suitcase and locked to her wrist.
-Only Serber had the key.